Cash transfer programs:

 1. Evidence-to-policy pipeline:

-Vivalt, E., Coville, A. and KC, S. (2024).
-“Local Knowledge, Formal Evidence, and Policy Decisions”, revise and resubmit at the Journal of Development Economics.
+Vivalt, E., Coville, A. and KC, S. (forthcoming).
+“Local Knowledge, Formal Evidence, and Policy Decisions”, Journal of Development Economics.

 Vivalt, E. and Coville, A. (2023).
 “How Do Policymakers Update Their Beliefs?”, Journal of Development Economics, 165: 103121.